 Here’s a quick test of acronyms and initialisms for you.
 How many of these 10 can you name?

 - Basic Adult Leader Outdoor Orientation: Training for Cub Scout leaders

 - National Advanced Youth Leadership Experience: High-level leadership training for Scouts

 - Challenging Outdoor Personal Experience: Team-building games for Scouts

 - National Youth Leadership Training: Council-level leadership training for Scouts

-- Friends of Scouting
+- Friends of Scouting: Council-level fundraising event.

-- Yours in Scouting (a common way for Scouters to end a letter or e-mail to one another)
+- Yours in Scouting: A common way for Scouters to end a letter or e-mail to one another

-If you didn’t get all 10 right, you’ve proven our point.
+If you didn’t get all 10 right, you’ve proven my point.
 Being a new adult volunteer can, at times, be a little intimidating.
 And a barrage of capital letters can make new leaders feel confused from the start.